vslinx/ComfyUI-vslinx-nodes/README.md

 ## Nodes
 ### Load Selected Images (List)
 Provides a simple node with a “Select Images” button that lets you choose one or multiple images.
-After selection, the images are uploaded to your input folder in ComfyUI (the same behavior as the default Load Image node).
+After selection, the images are uploaded to your ``input`` folder in ComfyUI (the same behavior as the default Load Image node).
 The node also includes a preview of the selected images: you can click on an image to switch from the tile view to a full image view.
 Clicking the X returns you to the tile view, while the numbering in the bottom-right corner allows you to switch between images. <br>
+The node includes a ``max_images`` property that defines how many images can be loaded.
+If set to 0 or left empty, the number of allowed images is unlimited. <br>
 <b>The images are returned as an image list, allowing downstream nodes to process them one after another.</b> <br>
 <img width="1196" height="646" alt="Image" src="https://github.com/user-attachments/assets/111df53e-4f31-4320-80d7-81a61d57f0b0" />